Mellogwayo/Household-Financial-Health-Analytics-Platform/README.md

 - **Innovation Opportunities**: Identifying trends for product development.
 - **Regulatory Compliance**: Ensuring ethical standards in data use.

-## Collaborative Partnerships

-- Engaging with stakeholders for knowledge-sharing.
-- Collective action to address broader societal issues.

 ## Files and Usage

 - **Data Files**: Located in the `data/raw` directory, original data files (`jkl_indresp.tab.csv` and `kl_hhresp.tab.csv`) serve as the foundation for analysis.